GameStop stock shoots pass $200 Tuesday

-GameStop stock continues to rally today as it rose another 21% to $236.
-This came after a buying frenzy on Monday, where shares went up 41%.
-That rise coincided with the stock market moving up after the passing of the COVID relief bill in the Senate on Saturday and news that the video game retailer is developing a new e-commerce strategy with Chewy.com founder Ryan Cohen at the helm.
+GameStop stock didn't slow down Tuesday as share prices continued to climb in price to $246.90, a 26% increase from where it opened.
+This came after a buying frenzy on Monday, with shares of the video game retailer rising 41% in a single day.
+That rise coincided with a lift to the entire stock market after Saturday's passage of the COVID relief bill in the Senate, as well as with an announcement that the video game retailer is developing a new e-commerce strategy with Chewy.com founder Ryan Cohen heading that effort.

-GameStop shares skyrocketed at the end of January thanks to a push by traders on the subreddit r/WallStreetBets, reaching a peak of around $480.
-It's since continued to drop, losing much of its value.
+GameStop shares skyrocketed from less than $20 in early January to more than $480 at the end of January thanks to a massive push by traders on the Reddit forum r/WallStreetBets.
+The stock price has dropped dramatically since then.

-Shares moved back up some in late February following news that Jim Bell, the retailer's chief financial officer, is resigning.
-Bell didn't leave the company willingly, according to Business Insider.
-He was reportedly pushed out by the board over a lack of faith and an initiative to reshape the company by Cohen.
+Shares moved back up a bit in late February following news that Jim Bell, the chief financial officer, is resigning.
+Bell didn't leave the company willingly, according to Business Insider, and was reportedly pushed out by the board.

 The editorial content on this page is based solely on objective, independent assessments by our writers and is not influenced by advertising or partnerships.
 It has not been provided or commissioned by any third party.
 However, we may receive compensation when you click on links to products or services offered by our partners.